Skip to main content

 Rangeland and Grazing

-Determinations of the status of livestock grazing allotments, changes in livestock class, season of use, timing of use, and established utilization standards, are all determined during project-level environmental analysis.
+Status determinations of livestock grazing allotments, changes in livestock class, season and timing of use, and established use standards are all determined during project-level environmental analysis.

 Image